freshdemo/ai-security-questionnaire-responder/README.md

     5. INSTALL REQUIRED PACKAGES:
        - Create a virtual environment, 'python3 -m venv ai-security-questionnaire-responder-env'
        - Activate it, 'source ai-security-questionnaire-responder-env/bin/activate'
-       - Install requirements ' pip install requirements.txt' or 'pip install gspread google-auth google-generativeai'
+       - Install requirements ' pip install -r requirements.txt' or 'pip install gspread google-auth google-generativeai'

     6. DOWNLOAD RELEVANT DOCUMENTS:
-       - Download relevant documents from https://trust.snyk.io.
+       - Download relevant compliance documents.
 It's best to use the ISO27001, SIG Lite, and SOC2 report.
 Most of the other ones may generate undesireable responses.
        - Move them into a docs/ folder in this project.

     7. RUN THE SCRIPT: